 causes the system executable to be built so that the executable file's

 entry point must be specified at run time.

 Full details of the cob -e flag can be found in the chapter Descriptions of cob Flags.

-The COBOL system lets each call to a program to either be linked directly to the program, if it is available at link time, or to be linked to the dynamic loader.
+The COBOL system enables each call to a program to be either linked directly to the program, if it is available at link time, or to be linked to the dynamic loader.
 At run time the dynamic loader searches for the named program and, if necessary, dynamically loads it.

 For more detailed information on dynamic loading, see the section Dynamic Loading in the chapter Packaging Applications.